bonsai-lab/Bonsai/README.md

-# Bonsai Lab - Crypro Analytics Platform
+# Bonsai Lab - Crypto Analytics Platform

 (!note: please run locally, as the site is currently not hosted!)